Benefits of Glass Kitchen & Bathroom Countertops

 How strong is the glass?
 What is the glass made of?

-Since the glass comes in thicknesses from ¾” to 2” it is very difficult to break.
-Our glass is made of sand, soda ash (sodium carbonate), dolomite, limestone and sodium sulfate making it a very strong building material.
+Since the glass comes in thicknesses from ¾” to 2” it's difficult to break.
+Glass is made of sand, soda ash (sodium carbonate), dolomite, limestone and sodium sulfate making it a very strong building material.